+Recycling old equipment is part of implementing a green office.
 When parts wear out and are replaced, the old parts are recycled for use again and again instead of leaching toxins into our water supply in five or 10 years.
 It all begins with a green corporate mind set.
 It starts at the top with a commitment by web host managers to improve the planet’s health.

 How to find a green web host?